Spacecraft Operation - In-orbit environment and effects forecast

 Spacecraft Effects and Anomalies: Forecasts

 The Drag-Based Model (DBM) tool provides predictions of the interplanetary coronal mass ejection (ICME) travel and its arrival at an arbitrary ecliptic-plane location or at already listed planets and satellites in ecliptic-plane orbits.
 Calculations are based on the assumption that the dominant force in the heliospheric dynamics of ICMEs is the magnetohydrodynamical (MHD) equivalent of the aerodynamic drag.
+From portal release 3.4 DBM is provided as part of the DBEM product.

 The Drag-Based Ensemble Model (DBEM) tool provides predictions of the Interplanetary Coronal Mass Ejection (ICME) travel and its arrival at an arbitrary ecliptic-plane location.
 Calculations are based on the standard DBM assumption that the dominant force is the MHD equivalent of aerodynamic drag.
 In the ensemble version the model is run multiple times by perturbing input parameters to build up a statistical view of the most likely outcome.
+The DBEMv3 extension, released with Portal 3.3, adds the ability to specify the CME geometry using the graduated cylindrical shell model.

 The propagation tool supports the assessment of CME (Coronal Mass Ejections) and CIR (Corotating Interaction Regions) and SEP (Solar Energetic Particle) arrival times at planets, spacecraft and other solar system objects such as comets.
 It supports the tracking of heliospheric structures using white light J-maps and has access to catalogues of CME/CIR trajectories.
 It is also connected to science archives of in-situ data (AMDA) and imagery data to assist with posteriori analysis.